Pros and Cons of Moving to New Zealand

 + PRO: It’s very multi-cultural

 New Zealand is a society of immigrants.
 Even its native inhabitants, the Maori, have only been here for about 800 years.
-Most of the population is of (relatively recent) European descent, there are a lot of people from Asia and the Pacific Islands.
+Most of the population is of (relatively recent) European descent.
+There are also a lot of people from Asia and the Pacific Islands.
 While the country still bears the scars of colonisation, it doesn’t seem to be as racist as other places, and many cultures are joyously evident.

 Cost of living in New Zealand